failed2lode/meow/README.md

 This would require the user to retreive the paper from the printer once printed, turn it over, and reload it so the other side may be used for materials.
 The nominal benefit is to print over the areas which would otherwise be susceptable to surreptitious viewing from the reverse side.
 However, this benefit must be weighed against the possibility of the user incorrectly loading the test print back into the printer correctly, if they bother to do it at all.

+other thoughts about printing:
+ - a scrambled full page footer should be printed after the printing is complete, to 'reset' the printer in case the image may be retained on the print head.
+ - where possible, printing should be limited to directly connected printers to avoid the possibility of copies of the materials being stored in a print queue or being retained in some other way

+#### Stupidity

+Never ascribe to malice what you can explain with stupidity.
+Loss of passx material is always going to be a leading cause of loss of digital currency.
+Use of weak or er-sued passx material is surely going to be a candidate for second place.
+To address these certain eventualities:

+ - passx materials should not be requested from users: it makes them think they can remember them; what really happens is they either forget them or write them down and then lose them.
+ - passx materials should always be generated by strong generators: weak / re-used passwords are not more easily remembered, just more easily cracked.

 ## Retrieval